alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### Tilt

-Simulates device rotation action in your game.
+Simulates device rotation action in your app.

 **_Parameters_**